akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 Adding `FieldValue` to the `Type` drop-down would be more in line with the Firestore data model, in general.
 The user could then choose the server timestamp from there, to get the "current" time.

 These two are slightly different ideas.
-My initial idea was more about usability (the date picker).
-If the server timestamp feature exists, there will be not so much value in the initial request.

 ### Firebase emulator API